-“Mine’s just fine,” she said, twisting it around her finger.
-I had seen her pause at the case of rings all shiny and golden as we passed through the jewelry department.
+“Mine’s just fine,” she said, twisting it around her finger as we passed through the store’s jewelry department.
 “I’m not keeping up with the Joneses.”

-I knew she was thinking of the mothers’ club ladies who came in fur coats and had twinkling diamond rings.
-I wasn’t convinced since she slowed down to glance again at the rings before we left the store.
+I knew she was thinking of the mothers’ club ladies who wore fur coats and twinkling diamond rings.
+Mom had a wool coat with a modest fur trim on the collar and cuffs.
+I wasn’t convinced.

-When I told Dad that Mom had lingered at the jewelry counter, it didn’t take too much nudging on my part plus a bit of guilt to get him to agree with me.
-Even if he and Mom didn’t exchange presents anymore, I thought he should surprise her.
+When I told Dad that Mom had lingered at the jewelry counter, it didn’t take too much nudging on my part plus a bit of guilt on his to get him to agree with me.
+Even if he and Mom didn’t exchange Christmas presents anymore, I thought it might go a long way to patch up their marriage by surprising her.

 “She wants a band,” I said, “wide and gold.”
-Dad and I had gone on a secret shopping mission and were standing at the jewelry counter.
+Dad and I were on a secret shopping mission and standing at the same jewelry counter.